KacpiW/KacpiW/README.md

 - **Tools**: Navigating spaces with AWS, GCP, Git, Docker, AirByte, Jenkins, and DBT
 - **Databases**: Versed with Snowflake, BigQuery, Neptune, Postgres, and MySQL

-and of course VIM user... 👀
+and of course Vim user... 👀

 ## 📜 Certificates